-The interval timer toggle switch, on panel A6 of the system control panel, can be used by the operator to disable the updating of the interval timer.
-Setting the interval timer switch to the disable position turns on the test light on panel A9.
+The interval timer toggle switch on panel A4 of the main control panel can be used by the operator to disable the updating of the interval timer.
+Setting the interval timer switch to the disable position turns on the test light on panel A5.